 TCGA data analysis

-associated with unfavourable prognosis in liver cancer.
-In Table 1, the top 20 most significant genes related to unfavourable prognosis are listed.
+For unfavorable genes, higher relative expression levels at diagnosis give significantly lower overall survival for the patients.
+There are 2615 genes associated with an unfavorable prognosis in liver cancer.
+In Table 1, the top 20 most significant genes related to an unfavorable prognosis are listed.

-PES1 is a gene associated with unfavourable prognosis in liver cancer.
+PES1 is a gene associated with an unfavorable prognosis in liver cancer.
 The best separation is achieved by an expression cutoff at 16.6 fpkm which divides the patients into two groups with 30% 5-year survival for patients with high expression versus 55% for patients with low expression, p-value:1.84e-9.
-Immunohistochemical staining using an antibody targeting PES1 (HPA062439) shows differential expression pattern in liver cancer samples.
+Immunohistochemical staining using an antibody targeting PES1 (HPA062439) shows a differential expression pattern in liver cancer samples.

-RPA1 is another gene associated with unfavourable prognosis in liver cancer.
+RPA1 is another gene associated with an unfavorable prognosis in liver cancer.
 The best separation is achieved by an expression cutoff at 10.5 fpkm which divides the patients into two groups with 26% 5-year survival for patients with high expression versus 53% for patients with low expression, p-value: 9.00e-9.
-Immunohistochemical staining using an antibody targeting RPA1 (HPA006914) shows differential expression pattern in liver cancer samples.
+Immunohistochemical staining using an antibody targeting RPA1 (HPA006914) shows a differential expression pattern in liver cancer samples.

 Table 1.
-The 20 genes with highest significance associated with unfavourable prognosis in liver cancer.
+The 20 genes with highest significance associated with an unfavorable prognosis in liver cancer.

-IVD is a gene associated with favourable prognosis in liver cancer.
+IVD is a gene associated with a favorable prognosis in liver cancer.
 The best separation is achieved by an expression cutoff at 27.5 fpkm which divides the patients into two groups with 63% 5-year survival for patients with high expression versus 40% for patients with low expression, p-value: 2.30e-7.
-Immunohistochemical staining using an antibody targeting IVD (HPA044250) shows differential expression pattern in liver cancer samples.
+Immunohistochemical staining using an antibody targeting IVD (HPA044250) shows a differential expression pattern in liver cancer samples.

 Table 2.
-The 20 genes with highest significance associated with favourable prognosis in liver cancer.
+The 20 genes with highest significance associated with a favorable prognosis in liver cancer.